phest/VRTK/DOCUMENTATION.md

 If a valid interactable object is usable then pressing the set `Use` button on the Controller (default is `Trigger`) will call the `StartUsing` method on the touched interactable object.

+### Inspector Parameters

+ * **Use Button:** The button used to use/unuse a touched object.
+ * **Interact Touch:** The Interact Touch script that is used to determine if an object is valid to use.
+If this is left blank then the Interact Touch script will be required to be on the same GameObject as this script.

 ### Class Events

  * `ControllerUseInteractableObject` - Emitted when a valid object starts being used.